-What pupils will study during Year 8, our ambition for the knowledge they retain and subject specific skill they will develop and how learning will be assessed formatively and summatively.
+What pupils will study during Year 13 our ambition for the knowledge they retain and subject specific skill they will develop and how learning will be assessed formatively and summatively.

-Unit Title Periods Learning Challenge What will pupils produce at the end of a unit to demonstrate their learning?
-Learning Journey What knowledge and subject specific skills will pupils learn in order to complete the Learning Challenge?
-Learning Consolidation What prior learning will pupils consolidate using spaced retrieval and spaced practice?

-Forces 2 8

-Electromagnets 2 4
+Unit Title Periods Learning Challenge Learning Journey Learning Consolidation What will pupils produce at the What knowledge and subject specific skills will pupils What prior learning will pupils end of a unit to demonstrate their learn in order to complete the Learning Challenge? consolidate using spaced retrieval learning? and spaced practice?
+Forces 2 8 Electromagnets 2 4

 Energy 2 10

 Waves 2 4

 Matter 2 10

 Reactions 2 7

 Earth 2 5

 Organisms 2 10

 Ecosystems 2 7

 Genes 2 10